jorgenb/elasticshield/readme.md

 ## TODO

 - Make test case for Openresty.
-- Implement admin access to Elasticshield.
+- Implement admin access to OAuth Shield.

 ## Other resources: